How Anyone Can Save Big Money On A Disney World Resort: Using Disney Vacation Club Rentals

 There are three ways for someone isn’t a Disney Vacation Club owner to secure a DVC room:

-- Directly through Disney.
+- Buy directly through Disney.
 Although most of the Disney Vacation Club rooms go to DVC owners, Disney rents a number of these rooms to non-DVC owners.
 Renting from Disney is the most expensive but least risky.
+You’ll pay Disney’s going rates.
+Sometimes they offer discounts, but they’re not hearly as deep as with a points broker (see below0.

-- Direct from the DVC owner.
+- Buy direct from the DVC owner.
 Sometimes people who become Disney Vacation Club owners don’t want to use their vacations themselves.
 They are permitted by Disney to rent out their own timeshare points.
-Going directly through a DVC owner can bring the most savings, though I wouldn’t recommend that because it’s the most risky.
+Going directly through a DVC owner can bring the most savings, though I wouldn’t recommend that because it’s the riskiest option.
+I’ll discuss why below.

-- Points Brokers.
+- Buy from Points Brokers.
 You can rent through a DVC resale business.
 They act as a middleman between you and the DVC owner to make the process safe for you.
 Going through a DVC resale business (as long as it’s a reliable business) gives you a deep discount with less or no risk of losing your money.

 WHAT ARE THE ACTUAL DISCOUNTS LIKE?